STSCS/Sermon-Collections/README.md

 # Sermon-Collections
-This repository hosts sermon collection owned by the South Texas School of Christian Studies
+This repository hosts sermon collections owned by the South Texas School of Christian Studies